 Think about this for a moment; in addition to whatever personal motivation the contestants bring to the table, they have:

--access to a full medical staff, including a doctor [no sane network would sanction such a show without one] and dietitian;
+-access to a full medical staff, including a doctor [no sane network would sanction such a

 -their choice of trainers [in the US version, that's Bob and Jillian (at right), working the classic "good cop/bad cop" routine on the challengers;